Two JetBlue A320s at Ft. Lauderdale–Hollywood International Airport

-The MEC also continues to work with the airline to provide ALPA pilot representatives with company-paid flight pay loss and to integrate select MEC committees into the company’s day-to-day operation while continuing to foster a professional working relationship with JetBlue’s senior management—an important step in ensuring that the Association can play a role in providing the best future for JetBlue and its pilots.
+The MEC also continues to work with the airline to integrate select MEC committees into the company’s day-to-day operation while fostering a professional working relationship with JetBlue’s senior management—an important step in ensuring that the Association can play a role in providing the best future for JetBlue and its pilots.

 While MEC leaders continue to focus on achieving the pilots’ first contract, the airline expects to hire 400 additional pilots in 2017.
 Because the company has identified pilot recruitment as a potential future issue, it’s launched a new recruitment and pilot training program called Gateway 7.
 “The MEC opposes the program on the grounds that the company receives thousands of applications from qualified pilots who have thousands of hours of experience.
 The solution to attracting and retaining pilots at JetBlue is a good contract, not special training,” said Walsh.